andreztz/chopt/README.md

 Takes a list of options as an argument and returns a list of selected items from that list.

-Options are chosen by entering their corresponding number (including specifying ranges in the form 1..5 or 1-5), or using globbing to match option strings.
+Options are chosen by entering their corresponding number or name.

+Also supported is specifying ranges of numbers, in the form *x..y* or *x-y* (where *x* and *y* are item numbers from the list, eg) 1..5 or 1-5).

+Additionally you can use *..x* or *-x* to specify everything up to the number *x*, and *x..* or *x-* to specify everything from the number *x* until the last element.

+Finally one can use wildcard globbing to match option name strings.
+For instance **.py* would match all files with the extension *.py*.

 ## INSTALLATION